ESAT Chemistry: Revision Notes

 Less commonC17.2

-This topic covers the two main greenhouse gases, carbon dioxide (CO₂) and methane (CH₄).
-You need to know their primary man-made and natural origins, and understand their role in the enhanced greenhouse effect and climate change.
+Carbon dioxide (CO2) and methane (CH4) are the two main greenhouse gases, and you need their primary man-made and natural origins and their role in the enhanced greenhouse effect and climate change.

 Revise this topic ›Atmospheric Gas Pollutants